 What we don’t: Expensive and not great for day touring.

-If you’re looking for a durable, waterproof ultralight backpack for ski mountaineering missions, it’s hard to top Hyperlite’s Headwall 55.
+If you’re looking for a durable, waterproof ultralight backpack for ski mountaineering missions, the Hyperlite Headwall 55 should be on your radar.
 The Headwall is made with Dyneema, which is known for its class-leading strength-to-weight ratio in addition to being highly water-resistant.
 What’s more, Hyperlite designed the pack with a roll-top closure (for even greater waterproofing) and no external zippers, meaning there are very few breakable parts that can malfunction in the field.
 And in addition to the cavernous main compartment (55L makes it the largest option on our list), the Headwall features a generously sized internal zip pocket, stretchy front pouch for avy gear (and more), and hipbelt pockets that are large enough to accommodate a large smartphone and snacks.

 See the Hyperlite Mountain Gear Headwall 55